L3MON4D3/LuaSnip/data/DOC-template.md

 # Snippetstring

 Snippetstrings can store the content of an insertNode as-is.
 This includes both the regular text, and expanded snippets.
-The primary purpose of snippetstrings is to facilitate easy modifications of text in dynamicNode, while preserving snippets and cursor-positions.
+The primary purpose of Snippetstrings is to facilitate easy modifications of text in dynamicNode, while preserving snippets and cursor-positions.

-A snippetstring supports the string-functions `lower`, `upper`, `gsub` and `sub`, and the `..`-metamethod.
-While `lower`, `upper`, and `..` will always preserve snippets inside the snippetstring, `sub` will replace partially contained snippets with their text, while `gsub` will do so if a replacement crosses a node-boundary.
+A Snippetstring supports the string-functions `lower`, `upper`, `gsub` and `sub`, and the `..`-metamethod.
+While `lower`, `upper`, and `..` will always preserve snippets inside the Snippetstring, `sub` will replace partially contained snippets with their text, while `gsub` will do so if a replacement crosses a node-boundary.